Super McShane identity: The spectrum of super -lengths

 \begin{remark} Super Markoff maps which admit ``flexible" edges satisfying the (real) codimension $1$ algebraic conditions \eqref{eq:nongeneric} are hence non-generic.
 Furthermore, the impossibility of allowing vertices with $2$ outgoing arrows implies that \begin{itemize} \item we cannot have two adjacent flexible edges; \item all edges immediately adjacent to a flexible edge $e$ must point toward it, and hence \item there is at most one flexible edge, as the shortest path between two disconnected flexible edges necessarily contains a vertex with $2$ outgoing arrows, and hence \item super Markoff maps admit at most one flexible edge, and the sink vertex necessarily bounds it. \end{itemize} \end{remark}

-In fact, one can show explicitly that super Markoff maps which have flexible edges are precisely those which arise from decorated super Fuchsian representations whose underlying (body) Fuchsian representation lies on the edges of the Farey triangulation $\tau_*$ of $T(F)$.
+In fact, super Markoff maps which have flexible edges are precisely those which arise from decorated super Fuchsian representations whose underlying (body) Fuchsian representation lies on the edges of the Farey triangulation $\tau_*$ of $T(F)$.